sveltinio/components-library/README.md

 # Components Library

-## Crafted to be used by Sveltin based projects but definetely usable out of it
+## Crafted to be used by Sveltin based projects but definetely usable out of them

 ### Intro